-Study identifies factors associated with suicide risk among military personnelAugust 6th, 2013 in Psychology & Psychiatry /
+Study identifies factors associated with suicide risk among military personnelAugust 6, 2013 in Medicine & Health / Psychology & Psychiatry

 In an examination of risk factors associated with suicide in current and former military personnel observed 2001 and 2008, male sex and mental disorders were independently associated with suicide risk but not military-specific variables, findings that do not support an association between deployment or combat with suicide, according to a study in the August 7 issue of JAMA, a theme issue on violence/human rights.

 "Despite universal access to healthcare services, mandatory suicide prevention training, and other preventive efforts, suicide has become one of the leading causes of death in the U.S. military in recent years," according to background information in the article.
 "Beginning in 2005, the incidence of suicide deaths in the U.S. military began to sharply increase.
 Unique stressors, such as combat deployments, have been assumed to underlie the increasing incidence.
 Previous military suicide studies, however, have relied on case series and cross-sectional investigations and have not linked data during service with postservice periods."

 Cynthia A. LeardMann, M.P.H., of the Naval Health Research Center, San Diego, and colleagues conducted a study to identify and quantify factors associated with suicide risk in a large population of military personnel.
 Accrual and assessment of participants was conducted in 2001, 2004 and 2007.
 Questionnaire data were linked with the National Death Index and the Department of Defense Medical Mortality Registry through December 31, 2008.
 Participants were current and former U.S. military personnel from all service branches, including active and Reserve/National Guard, who were included in the Millennium Cohort Study (N = 151,560), a U.S. military study.